 According to the Veterans Health Administration, there are nearly 1,300 health care facilities throughout the United States that treat veterans.
 Just about every one of them is in need of volunteers.
 Get in touch with your local veterans hospitals to see if there are any opportunities.
 You can use the VA’s website to find one nearest to where you live.

 Share their story

 As noted by Military.com, if it’s OK with them, you may want to consider sharing some of your favorite veterans’ stories whenever it’s appropriate to do so.
 Military topics frequently come up in conversation — especially when you’re serving — so if you haven’t discussed how someone you know got into the military or where they served (like the Vietnam War, Desert Storm or Afghanistan), take advantage of opportunities that arise.

 Other ideas on how to celebrate Veterans Day include preparing or sending care packages to those serving overseas, wearing patriotic themed attire at the office on military-related holidays, writing letters or becoming more involved in organizations or legislation designed to support veterans.

-At Omni Financial, we celebrate active duty and career-retired (20+ years) military personnel daily by connecting them with secure military loans.
-From $500 to $10,000, the approved funds are available to use as you choose — even if it's to help improve bad credit.
+At Omni Financial, we celebrate active duty and career-retired military personnel daily.
+We connect them with secure military loans which they may need.
+From $500 to $10,000, the approved funds are available to use as you choose — even if it’s to help improve bad credit.
 Contact us today to apply.